 Around twelve months ago I came across a reference to a website, have i been pwned?, which details data breaches where user data such as ones email address, password, date of birth and other information had been stolen and then made available to other people.

-I entered the main couple of email address that I use1 and discovered that I had, in fact been pwned.
+I entered the main couple of email address that I use and discovered that I had, in fact been pwned.
 I couldn’t tell anyone because I didn’t know how to pronounce ‘pwned’.
+Despite that I did pass the site information on to family members so they could check their own addresses.